A quantum expectation identity: Applications to statistical mechanics: Canonical and grand canonical identities

 where we have used Eq. (\ref{grand_canonical1}).
 As in Eq. (\ref{grand_canonical_H_mu}), the correlation between the Hamiltonian and the number operator allows to predict the change between a property of the system (the mean particle number) driven by the change in a external parameter (the inverse temperature).
 At last, for the pair ($\hat{N},\mu$), and by means of Eq. (\ref{grand_canonical2}), the following identity is obtained:

 Eq. (\ref{grand_canonical_N_mu}), which can be derived also in a traditional way by applying derivatives with respect to the chemical potential on the grand partition function, allows to predict the change in the mean particle number with an external parameter (chemical potential) only measuring the internal fluctuations in the particle number.
 For this reason, we can interpret Eq. (\ref{grand_canonical_N_mu}) as another instance of the thermodynamical FDT, but for the conjugate-variable couple $(\hat{N},\mu)$.
+In this article we call to the relations such as Eqs. (\ref{FD_termo}), (\ref{grand_canonical_H_mu}), (\ref{grand_canonical_N_beta}) and (\ref{grand_canonical_N_mu}) fluctuation-dissipation-like identities.